-10. Aim of the programme
+10. Programme Aim

 Upon graduating from this programme, a Masters graduate will be able to work effectively at a senior level to promote the health and social well-being of populations in low, middle income and transitional countries through the development of effective and responsive health systems.
-Specifically, the programme will give students the opportunity to: